alessio-gamba/Similarity_Intra_PS/README.md

 The file with similarities is necessary to proceed in the analysis.

 The second script is 'Analysis_of_similarity.py' (running under Python 2).
-It generates two files: 'Sim_mean.txt' and 'Sim_max.txt' (now in the outputs folder)
+It generates two files: 'Sim_mean.txt' and 'Sim_max.txt' (now in the outputs folder).

 The scripts cannot work without 3 input files (not provided here but available):
 1. hp.obo